Why do we want to hear, “I’m sorry.” And why a Narcissist isn’t sorry.

 If you’re feeling hurt that someone has broken your trust, you need to communicate with them, and if they do this again, you need to change your perception of that person and stop telling them information.

-If your feeling hurt that someone has broken your trust again after you communicated with them.
+If you are feeling hurt that someone has broken your trust again after you communicated with them.
 You need to change your perception of that person, learn they don’t care for you and walk away.

 If you’re feeling hurt that someone manipulated you, learn how they did this, so you are wiser and don’t let people manipulate you again.